Gaining a Clearer Picture of Phenology and Snow Depth Dynamics with NEON Phenocam Data

 In a collaboration with the PhenoCam Network, NEON now streams phenocam image data to the Phenocam Gallery - including tower top images and ground level images.

 PhenoCam is one of the largest cooperative, open access networks in the world of phenocam data.
 Phenocam both archives and distributes imagery and derived data products from digital cameras deployed at research sites across North America and around the world.
 Data are available via the Phenocam Gallery, a robust and open access database that provides image data of canopy phenology.
-Phenocam image data from NEON field sites are downloadable from the Phenocam Gallery in addition to similar datasets from other phenocam sites across the country allowing users to easily search and work with NEON’s data and other phenology image data.
+You can also search and access the data via the NEON Data Portal.
+Phenocam image data from NEON field sites are hosted on the Phenocam Gallery in addition to similar datasets from other phenocam sites across the country allowing users to easily search and work with NEON’s data and other phenology image data.

 Collecting NEON phenology images

-NEON will collect several types of phenology image data including the following data products:
+NEON collects several types of phenology image data including the following data products:

-Snow depth and understory phenology images (NEON.DOM.SITE.DP1.00042): Camera images of snow depth relative to mounted/calibrated depth stakes when snow is present; images used to track understory phenology when possible (see NEON.DOM.SITE.DP1.00033).
+Snow depth and understory phenology images (NEON.DP1.00042): Camera images of snow depth relative to mounted/calibrated depth stakes when snow is present; images used to track understory phenology when possible.
 These images are captured by a second camera that is mounted mid-way down the tower.